 Meeting the challenge—the CES EduPack Sustainable Development Edition

-Introducing students to this complexity is a challenge.
-The CES EduPack Sustainability database (available in the CES EduPack Sustainable Development Edition) is designed to support the teaching of sustainability from a Materials perspective.
-It consists of seven linked data-tables.
+The CES EduPack Sustainability Database (available in the CES EduPack Sustainable Development Edition) is designed to support the teaching of sustainability at all levels of study.
+The database consists of seven interlinked data-tables.
 They provide the data needed for engineering design and for the eco-audit of products.
-They allow materials to be traced back to their countries of origin and give warning of possible supply constraints.
-They flag legislation and regulation that bears on the use and disposal of materials.
-They include information on price and allow cost comparison of alternative design choices.
-And they allow investigation of the economic, environmental and social characteristics of the countries from which materials are sourced or in which manufacturing takes place.
+The Sustainability Database allows materials to be traced back to their countries of origin and enables exploration of possible supply constraints.
+The data includes relevant legislation and regulations that bear on the use and disposal of materials.
+The information on price allows cost comparison of alternative design choices.
+Finally, the database allows the investigation of the economic, environmental and social profiles of the countries from which materials are sourced or in which manufacturing takes place.

 The aim is not to define a single metric or index of sustainability; rather it is to improve the quality of discussion and debate on projects that claim to be sustainable developments.